-Kevin Curran BSc (Hons), PhD, SMIEEE, FBCS CITP, FHEA is a Professor of Cyber Security at Ulster University, Executive Co-Direction of the Legal Innovation Centre and group leader for the Ambient Intelligence & Virtual Worlds Research Group.
+Kevin Curran BSc (Hons), PhD, SMIEEE, FBCS CITP, FHEA is a Professor of Cyber Security at Ulster University and Executive Co-Direction of the Legal Innovation Centre.
 His achievements include winning and managing UK & European Framework projects and Technology Transfer Schemes.
 Professor Curran has made significant contributions to advancing the knowledge and understanding of computer networking and systems, evidenced by over 800 conference, book chapters & journal publications.
 He is perhaps most well-known for his work on location positioning within indoor environments and Internet security.

 He one of the most frequently interviewed computer scientists in the UK/Ireland and regularly speaks to Global Media Outlets.
 He has been interviewed by Sky News, BBC, ITV, Guardian, Times, Independent, Wired, South China Morning Post, CBC, CNN, Daily Mail, Sputnik News, NY Times, Huffington Post, Techcrunch, Telegraph, LBC Radio & many more.